 I went into 2016 with a few problems that carried over from 2015.
 My skin was oily to the point that I could smell my own face oils by midday.
 Acne was also a concern.
 I had breakouts scattered around my face and a ton of closed comedones that made my skin texture uneven and bumpy, making my forehead looked like a minefield.
 I still had the habit of picking at my face, leaving my skin inflamed, bumpy, and downright angry.
 There was a period where I was so uncomfortable with my skin that I’d abuse Facetune to cringe worthy levels.

 In the past I remember stumbling upon the r/skincareaddiction and r/asianbeauty subreddits.
-Both of them were helpful but a little overwhelming at first, but after multiple visits I found myself getting caught in tab-storms of so many helpful and informative post from the wonderful people at r/Asianbeauty.
-I’ve learned SO much about skincare from them, which sparked my own thirst for knowledge on the subject.
+Both of them were helpful but a little overwhelming at first, but after multiple visits I found myself reading so many helpful and informative post from the wonderful people at r/Asianbeauty.
+I’ve learned SO much about skincare from them, which sparked an even larger thirst for knowledge on the subject.
 I’m forever in debt 🙂

 Since my main skin concerns center around congestion, proper cleansing and the use of acid exfoliants have been life changing.
-I regularly wear sunscreen and BB cream, both which need to be washed off thoroughly to prevent them from clogging pores.
+I regularly wear sunscreen and BB cream, both which need to be thoroughly washed off to prevent clogged pores.
 Part of my problem was that I was not giving my face a very good wash.
 I was using a clay based face wash that was great for sweeping away oils, but it didn’t remove much else.

-Now I’m an avid fan of the double cleanse; the use of a cleansing oil to break down makeup and sunscreen, followed by a foaming cleanser to sweep everything away.
-My skin is left thoroughly cleansed, and thanks to my low pH cleanser, it’s a gentle process that doesn’t strip my skin.
+I’m an avid fan of the double cleanse; the use of a cleansing oil to break down makeup and sunscreen, followed by a foaming cleanser to sweep everything away.
+My skin is left thoroughly cleansed and skin isn’t stripped of its oils thanks to a low pH cleanser.

 It kind of became a positive feedback loop.
 Once I started having less breakouts, it was easier to break the habit of picking at my face, which helped make my skin look smoother because it wasn’t constantly irritated.